An Experiment in

 at bartram's garden

-Find us by the banks of Bartram's Garden in the Lower Schuylkill River in
+Find us by the banks of Bartram's Garden in the Lower Schuylkill River on the followings dates

-To learn more about WetLand, read the Press Release, review Instructions for Living with WetLand and its Emergency Operations Procedures handbook and read the competition application here.
+To learn more about WetLand, read the Press Release, review Instructions for Living with WetLand and its Emergency Operations Procedures handbook.

 SEED BOMB HOW-TO AT WETLAND